cithukyaw/mysqldumper-shell/README.md

 # MySQL Dumper Shell

 The simple and quick MySQL database backup program through terminal or command line using a single compact command.
 It dumps all databases into a directory specified.
-It exports `.sql` file for each database with the file name format of `<db_name>_<YYYYMMDD>.sql`.
 The script is available for both Linux and Windows.

+It exports `.sql` file for each database with the file name format of `<db_name>_<YYYYMMDD>.sql` by default.
+When the argument `--archive` or `-a` is provided, sql file will be archived into `<db_name>_<YYYYMMDD>.zip`.

 ## Usage

     mysqldumper [options]

     Options:
-     --dbs (-d)      Databases to be dumped, e.g., -d mydb1 mydb2
+     --archive (-a)  Create zip file for the dump file --dbs (-d)      Databases to be dumped, e.g., -d mydb1 mydb2

 If you omit the options, your MySQL user should have `SHOW DATABASES` privilege.